 Refusing to Take Responsibility

 Untruths are bad enough, but it’s most bothersome how JWs refuse to take responsibility for their own beliefs.
 If they want to shun people who have left, that’s their right and privilege.
 We have freedom of religion in this country and many others.
-While shunning is considered cruel by some and may even cause persons to think poorly of Jehovah and this religion, JWs still have the right to say that it’s part of their beliefs and it’s what they require of their members.
+While shunning is considered cruel by some, and may even cause persons to think poorly of Jehovah and this religion, JWs still have the right to say that it’s part of their beliefs and that it’s what they require of their members.

 However, if you’re going to do that, take responsibility!
-Admit that it’s your doctrine or belief or practice, and admit how it affects families rather than trying to say that the disfellowshipped person is the one who ruined things.
+Admit that it’s your doctrine or belief or practice, and admit how it affects families, rather than trying to say that the disfellowshipped person is the one who ruined things.

 It is questionable why JWs don’t own up to their actions like men, and take responsibility for their own beliefs.
 Why don’t they just come out and say, “Yes, this is what we do, this is why we do it, and we’re proud of this practice.
 We don’t put the blame or responsibility for how it affects the family on anyone but us.
 We make the choice to shun, so we take full responsibility for everything that happens because of that choice.”